Fchang012/GettingAndCleaningProjectCoursera/README.md

 `run_analysis.R` contains the code to transform the data into a tidy data set and to perform the analysis required in this project.

 ###NOTE: Working Directory Must Be Set
-The script assumes that the working directory contains the data uncompressed none of the file names changed.
+The script assumes that the working directory contains the data uncompressed with none of the file names changed.
 This can be found on line 6 of the script.
 Please set the working directory accordingly when running the script.

 ## Project Instruction
 The following objectives are called for in this project: